bovlb/frc-tips/burnout/README.md

 In both cases, the first thing you will realise is that you need to know which motor is connected to which circuit.
 Of course, all the wires on your PDB/PDH are already clearly labelled, but [a cool trick](https://www.chiefdelphi.com/t/favorite-tools-materials-and-techniques-for-frc-wiring/353212/72?u=bovlb) is to use the same CAN bus id as the circuit number.
 If you do this, it means all of your circuit numbers are already documented in `Constants.java`.

-For a drive train, a [useful trick](https://www.chiefdelphi.com/t/how-to-prevent-swerve-drive-motor-burnout/423820/7?u=bovlb) is put the robot on carpet touching a wall and gradually increase the power until the wheels start to slip.
+For a drive train, a [useful technique](https://www.chiefdelphi.com/t/how-to-prevent-swerve-drive-motor-burnout/423820/7?u=bovlb) is put the robot on a carpet, touching a wall and then gradually increase the power until the wheels start to slip.
 Set the current limit to the peak current at the moment when the wheels start to slip.

 ## Current limiting